lukfor/rsq-browser/README.md

 # rsq-browser

-A web-application to search and compare imputation qualities among different populations, genotyping arrays and reference panels.
+A web-server to to Find the Optimal Genotyping Array for Imputation Studies.

-The application is available here: https://imputationserver.sph.umich.edu/rsq-browser
+The application is available here: https://rsq-browser.i-med.ac.at

+The documentation is available here: https://rsq-browser.readthedocs.io/

 ## Requirements